glotzerlab/signac-flow/doc/index.rst

 .. tip::

-    The signac-project-template_ is a complete working implementation of a :py:class:`~flow.FlowProject`, which serves both as exampe, but can also be used as a template to start new projects.
+    The signac-project-template_ is a complete working implementation of a :py:class:`~flow.FlowProject`, which serves both as example, but can also be used as a template to start new projects.

 .. _signac-project-template: https://github.com/glotzerlab/signac-project-template